jevaunD/hidden_data_collection_detector/README.md

 3. Toggle on **Developer mode** in the top-right corner.
 4. Click **"Load unpacked"**.
 5. Select the folder containing this extension's files.
-6. Done — the extension is now active.
+6. Done, the extension is now active.

 ---